 Treatment depends on the state of your condition, age, as well as your body’s general health.
 Non-surgical options include exercise, vaginal pessary, and estrogen replacement therapy.
 The repairing surgery is carried out laparoscopically whereas a mesh is fixed to the top of the vagina and the other end of the mesh is fixed to the sacral promontory, thereby preventing the prolapse of the vault.

-This procedure allows the surgeons to operate through smaller incisions, which drastically decreases the blood loss, postoperative pain, thus reducing the hospital stay.
+This procedure allows the surgeons to operate through smaller incisions, which drastically decreases blood loss and postoperative pain, thus reducing hospital stay.
 This minimally invasive technique allows a faster recovery and faster return to normal activities.

 General anesthesia is usually used for the procedure.
-After a 1 or 2 days stay, you can return to your normal activities in about 6 weeks.
+After 1 or 2 days' stay, you can return to your normal activities in about 6 weeks.
 Avoid strenuous activity for the first 6 weeks.
 In most of the cases, people are able to resume sexual intercourse in this 6 weeks' time.

 To text few lines about Dr. Mala raj and her sub-ordinates, am short of words to express because your hospital is the only hospital which gives the experience of word Hospitality.
 Mala mam is blessed